- Food skills and food literacy

 Developing Important Life Skills

 Highly processed products and convenience foods have become the easy choice in today’s busy world.
-As a result, food skills are not always being transferred from parents and caregivers to children and adolescents.
-Food skills can help students build self-confidence and can provide a feeling of accomplishment.
+Since families are cooking less at home, food skills may not get passed down to children and youth.
+Food skills can help students build self-confidence and can provide a feeling of success.
 Taking part in food-related tasks can also encourage children to try new foods.

 There’s no denying that magic happens when you bring children and food together.
 Cooking in the classroom can be like a field trip, but without the hassle of recruiting volunteers or organizing buses.